Born Between Borders

 Join us for a talk and presentation of the Ikiré Jones menswear collection Born Between Borders.
 The evening will conclude with a conversation about identity, borders and belonging between Oyéjidé and celebrated poet, dancer, playwright, and Yerba Buena Center of the Art’s Chief of Program and Pedagogy, Marc Bamuthi Joseph.

 We believe in open doors instead of closed borders.
 In light of this, we’ll be collecting optional donations at the door to support the International Rescue Committee and the UNHCR.
 For information about our ongoing efforts, read this blog post.
+Sold out.

 Poster Design: Terris Poole | Video: Ben Wilikins | Photography: Rog Walker